yuchia329/kvroute/README.md

 one replica; exact residency knows only what has been *reported*, so they scatter while the first prefills — twice the deficit on first turns as on later ones.
 Near-exact predictions: a placement failure, not an accuracy one.

+This is narrower than "beliefs beat facts", and llm-d measured the opposite: its event-fed precise index beat its approximate one, P90 TTFT 0.542 s against 31.083 s (2025-09-24).
+Two things differ. kvroute's exact residency pays a 26 ms `/tokenize` round trip, and it has nothing like llm-d's optional speculative indexing, which also records what the router just sent for 2 s — the belief, layered on the facts.
+So the result says an event-fed index *without* that layer loses; an exact index with it is not measured here.

 [Stateless hash](docs/measurements/2026-09-12-stateless-hash/), [exact residency](docs/measurements/2026-09-12-exact-residency/).